lrcry/ExpertMind/README.md

 5. If you want to stop it, firstly get the container id using `sudo docker ps`, and then run `sudo docker stop CONTAINER_ID` to stop it.

-6. If you want to remove the image, run `sudo docker rmi expert-mind`.
+6. If you want to remove the image, run `sudo docker rmi -f expert-mind`.

 ### Manual Deployment